FarronF/limerick-council-meetings/meetings/2022/09/19-Monthly Meeting of Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th July 2022.md

 reviewed and has now concluded with the final decision of Gordon Daly, Director of Service,

-Community, Tourism and Culture on the matter as follows:--- 8
+Community, Tourism and Culture on the matter as follows:
+---
+8

 1. To offer a 12 month licence over pitch 2 to Newtown Rovers FC